mauricio-fernandez-l/tensor_routines/README.md

 # tensor_routines
-Personal collection of routines for computations with tensors in continuum mechanics and other areas
+Personal collection of `numpy` and `sympy` routines for computations with tensors in continuum mechanics and other areas.